 8. Counseling service

-– provides confidential counseling by qualified counselors in areas of:
+– provides confidential counselling by qualified counsellors in areas of:

 i) Drug abuse

 iv) Youth social ills

 v) Domestic violence